 Tips on Raising Roosters

 #1: Give Your Rooster a Proper Diet

 No matter which animal you are raising, good nutrition is the first step you should think about.
 Without proper food a rooster can get mean and start fighting other chickens.
 Make sure you give plenty of food so all the chickens can have their fill.
-Having the right amount of food will keep them relaxed.
+Having enough food will keep them all relaxed.

 #2: Spend Time with Your Backyard Chickens